V-Cent/TTE/docs/tech/toa.md

 Using the boost attack of your character while you're doing an action will automatically cancel it.
 This can be useful with artes that have lingering hit-boxes.

-More information on this cancel can be found [here](https://www.youtube.com/watch?v=qr8JllMGmvY).

 #### Boost Attack Teleport

 During a combo, you can change characters and use the boost attack of the character you were controlling to teleport that character to the side of the enemy.